behickok/api-duckdb/README.md

 DUCKDB_PATH=data/key.duckdb node scripts/db-init/setup-database.js
 ```

-You can also run `bun run build` to create both `key` and `stis` databases.
+You can initialize both `key` and `stis` databases at runtime by sending a
+`POST` request to `/init`.
+The server will run the same setup script for both
+databases.

 Requests with API keys `secret123-key` or `secret123-stis` will execute against
 `data/key.duckdb` and `data/stis.duckdb` respectively.

-During Docker builds the script runs automatically via `bun run build` to
-populate both databases.

 ## API Endpoints